 To ensure better data security, make sure you sign up with a service provider that has stringent security policies in place.
 Every cloud technology provider will probably say that their offer is legitimate and safe, but in order to stay on the safe side, it is a good idea to use an option that has a 3rd party certification.
-The leading public cloud heavyweight Microsoft, for example, was the first major cloud provider to be recognized by the EU authority for data protection and contractually commits to complying with ISO/IEC 27018.
+The leading public cloud heavyweight Microsoft, for example, was the first major cloud provider to be provide the services agreed and for purposes compatible with providing those services;